The Frugal Off Grid Library

 How I Built My Masonry Heater / Russian Stove Fireplace (Photo Overview)

 A lot of people have asked how I built the masonry heater in the cabin.
-This isn’t a set of plans and it isn’t meant to be copied as instructions.
-It’s simply a visual overview of the build progression and how it’s used in real life.
+This is not a set of plans and it is not meant to be copied as instructions.
+It is simply a visual overview of the build progression and how it is used in real life.

 Masonry heater / Russian stove fireplace build sequence photos